Privacy Policy

 The Privacy Officer will promptly investigate your privacy enquiry and provide you with appropriate answers where required.
 You may also contact the Privacy Officer if you have any questions on our compliance with the Privacy Act 1988 (Cth).

-In case you discover that any information held is outdated, incorrect or incomplete you should request to have the personal information corrected and IPG staff will update your records accordingly.
+In case you discover that any information held is outdated, incorrect or incomplete you should request to have the personal information corrected and IP Generation staff will update your records accordingly.

-As outlined above, if your personal data changes during the life of the unregistered managed investment scheme, you need to contact IPG staff as soon as possible, so we can update your personal information you initially provided to us in the application form.
+As outlined above, if your personal data changes during the life of the unregistered managed investment scheme, you need to contact IP Generation staff as soon as possible, so we can update your personal information you initially provided to us in the application form.

 How can I complain about a breach of my privacy?